Segesp/GEE/README.md

 1. **"Earth Engine not initialized"**
    - Check that your service account JSON file exists
    - Verify the file path in `.env`
-   - Ensure the service account has proper permissions
+   - Ensure the service account has proper permissions and that the project is registered in Earth Engine (`GOOGLE_EE_PROJECT` can force it when needed)
+   - Review the server logs — the backend now waits for authentication and will report whether the service account and project were accepted

 2. **"Failed to generate tile"**
    - Check your internet connection